RallyCapCoder/VotingApp/README.md

 1. Clone the repository from master branch and save it to your local disk.
 2. Un-Zip the VotingBox.zip file and restore the database to SQL server.
-3. Open the VotingApp.sln in Visual Studio from where you saved the code from Step One.
+3. Open the VotingApp.sln in Visual Studio from where the code was saved from Step One.
 4. Build the solution and allow nuget to restore all the packages.

 **Configuring the Connection Strings**

 There are two connection strings to set up in order to use the Voting App.

-1. Find the App.config in the VotingApp project and Set the DataSource and Intial Catalog to what you set up in the local sql server.
+1. Find the App.config in the VotingApp project and Set the DataSource and Intial Catalog to what is set up in the local sql server.
-2. Find the App.config in the VotingWeb project and Set the DataSource and Intial Catalog to what you set up in the local sql server.
+2. Find the App.config in the VotingWeb project and Set the DataSource and Intial Catalog to what is set up in the local sql server.

 Start Debugging the App!
-You have finshed the configuration and setup!
+Configuration and Setup are complete!

 # Using the App